restorecommerce/notification-srv/README.md

 This microservice exposes the below gRPC endpoint.

 ### Send
 This is a generic operation which can be invoked to send any type of notifications.
-Requests are performed providing `io.restorecommerce.notification` protobuf message as input and responses are a `google.protobuf.Empty` message.
+Requests are performed providing `io.restorecommerce.notification.Notification` protobuf message as input and responses are a `google.protobuf.Empty` message.

 A `io.restorecommerce.notification.Notification` message can have the following data fields: